core-wg/oscore/draft-ietf-core-object-security.md

 ### Supporting Observe {#observe-ver-req}

-If Observe is supported, insert the following step between step 7 and 8 of {{ver-req}}:
+If Observe is supported, insert the following step between step 6 and 7 of {{ver-req}}:

 B. If Inner Observe is present and has value zero, and Outer option is either not present or does not have value 0, then remove the Observe option.

-Note that the attribute-value pair stored in step 7 of {{ver-req}} MUST be deleted whenever the Observation is cancelled or “forgotten”, but after the reponse has been processed (see step A in {{observe-prot-res}}).

 ## Protecting the Response {#prot-res}

 If a CoAP response is generated in response to an OSCORE request, the server SHALL perform the following steps to create an OSCORE response.
-Note that CoAP error responses derived from CoAP processing (step 9 in {{ver-req}}) are protected, as well as successful CoAP responses, while the OSCORE errors (steps 3, 4, and 7 in {{ver-req}}) do not follow the processing below, but are sent as simple CoAP responses, without OSCORE processing.
+Note that CoAP error responses derived from CoAP processing (step 8 in {{ver-req}}) are protected, as well as successful CoAP responses, while the OSCORE errors (steps 2, 3, and 6 in {{ver-req}}) do not follow the processing below, but are sent as simple CoAP responses, without OSCORE processing.

-1. Retrieve the Sender Context in the Security Context associated with the Token (see step 7 of {{ver-req}}).
+1. Retrieve the Sender Context in the Security Context associated with the Token.

 2. Compose the Additional Authenticated Data and the plaintext, as described in {{AAD}} and {{plaintext}}.
-The attribute-value pair stored in step 7 of {{ver-req}} is used to retrieve the request\_piv and request\_kid.

 3. Compute the AEAD nonce as described in {{nonce}}: